lgilders/shopify-snippets/README.md

 ### Free Shipping Script
 Built with Shopify's Script Editor app, this custom shipping script looks for a specific shipping service and updates its cost to $0.
 One version requires a discount code and the other does not.

+### Re-Sorting Products on PLP
+Currently Shopify does not include a way to sort products to display New products first and Sold Out products last on the collection page.
+This snippet will ONLY work for collections that contain 50 or fewer products.
+This is due to a Shopify built-in hard limit to avoid over-taxing its databases.